-Hakone is a must-visit destination for the Japanese that are willing to take a break from the vibrant Tokyo.
+Hakone is a must-visit destination for the Japanese who are willing to take a break from the vibrant Tokyo.
 This relaxing place has many attractions, but sometimes foreign tourists don’t know if it is worth their time.
 I can understand this hesitation because there’s so much to see in Tokyo, Kyoto, Osaka, etc that people don’t know if they should give some time to Hakone.
 However, ignoring Hakone in your itinerary could be a mistake and certainly make you leave Japan with a little regret.

 But Hakone is full of other incredible things to see and do.
 In the next paragraphs, I’ll show you the best things to see in Hakone, how much time you should spend and how to get there.

-By the way, if you need the Hakone Free Pass to visit all the Hakone area and save some money, without having to buy an individual ticket each time, you can get the Hakone Free Pass on klook.
+By the way, if you need the Hakone Free Pass to visit the Hakone area and save some money, without having to buy an individual ticket each time, you can get the Hakone Free Pass on klook.

 What is Hakone known for?